 By the end of the year, we will begin hiring more employees.
 We really want to spread our opportunities to marginalized communities, such as veterans, previously incarcerated individuals, and centers of poverty in our city.

-KING: Alex and I don’t have business degrees, and before we got involved with Blue Earth Compost, neither of us had ever run a business. reSET’s resources and guidance have been immensely valuable to our success and that of other startups.
+SAMUEL: Alex and I don’t have business degrees, and before we got involved with Blue Earth Compost, neither of us had ever run a business. reSET’s resources and guidance have been immensely valuable to our success and that of other startups.

 When I heard about the Impact Challenge, I knew it was a perfect opportunity to help build the credibility of our business and garner some capital for our development.